 To do this effectively, it is best if you have a budget and start automating your bills.
 Read this post to learn more about how to make a budget.

-By budgeting and automating your bills, you can ensure that you are allocating money toward your credit obligations and ensure that you wouldn’t miss a payment.
+By budgeting and automating your bills, you can ensure that you are allocating money toward your credit obligations and not miss a payment.

 Another tip is to use your credit card for monthly bills and pay it off every month.
 This allows you to build up credit as you pay it off and increase your credit score.